lwong370/robot_temperature_control/README.md

 ## Overview
 ### Introduction
-This is a programming project that monitor a robot with multiple subsystems and cooling fans.
+This is a programming project that monitors a robot with multiple subsystems and cooling fans.
 The robot dynamically adjusts the speed of its cooling fans based on the highest detected temperature.
 The system is designed using Object-Oriented Programming (OOP) in Python to ensure scalability and maintainability.

 I identified key goals that tie into the prompt objective and to a real-world software engineer in manufacturing:
 - Implement a clean and well-structured Object-Oriented Programming (OOP) design.